 Consulted Consultation Date Comments/Actions Councillors 16 May 2022 Councillor briefing held.
-Executive Officer - Office of April - May 2022 Email correspondence to provide updates on the status of the Mayor the proposed major amendment.
-Communication, Engagement July 2021 - May A number of briefings and updates have been provided to and Tourism Group 2022 ensure public consultation activities are undertaken in accordance with statutory requirements and the agreed Communication Strategy.
+Executive Officer - Office of the Mayor April - May 2022 Email correspondence to provide updates on the status of the proposed major amendment.
+Communication, Engagement and Tourism Group July 2021 - May 2022 A number of briefings and updates have been provided to ensure public consultation activities are undertaken in accordance with statutory requirements and the agreed Communication Strategy.